fgamgee/Jitsi-Meet-Secure-Server/Standalone_Instructions.md

 ### 5. Install and automatically harden Jitsi Meet

-Type out the following commands one at a time (hit Enter and wait for each one to finish before running the next one)
+Type out the following commands one at a time (hit Enter and wait for each one to finish before running the next one) **change _master_ to _standalone_ if using development branch**
 ```
 curl -o Install.sh https://raw.githubusercontent.com/fgamgee/Jitsi-Meet-Secure-Server/master/code/Install_standalone.sh
 chmod +x Install.sh